ysumanthvarma/AI_Learning/README.md

 **Learn:**
 - Embeddings convert text into vectors for semantic search.
 - Embedding model choice affects retrieval quality.
+- Embeddings are not "understanding"; they are similarity signals that can still retrieve wrong context.

 **Resources:**
 - Vector embeddings overview: https://www.pinecone.io/learn/vector-embeddings/